ARAnextg/5G_prototype/docs/source/module_3_signal_processing/wikipages/IntroductionToSignalProcessing.rst

 - **Discrete Fourier Transform (DFT):** Time domain and frequency domain signals are viewed as periodic, meaning that signals continuously repeat.

 - **Fast Fourier Transform (FFT):** The FFT is a faster implementation of the DFT and produces similar results as the other approaches but with significantly less computation time.
-The effect of an FFT has the same effect as an analog spectrum analyzer with narrowing the bandwidth and measuring amplitude and noise components of any digitized signal.
+An FFT has the same effect as an analog spectrum analyzer by narrowing the bandwidth and measuring amplitude and noise components of any digitized signal.

+.. list-table:: Fourier Properties
+   :widths: 25 75
+   :header-rows: 1

+   * - Property
+     - Description
+   * - Linearity
+     - Signals added to each other in time will similarly be represented in the frequency domain as domain signals added together.
+Scaling time domain signals will also scale frequency domain signals by the same amount.
+   * - Frequency Shift
+     - Multiplying a signal by additional sine waves will shift signals up or down a certain frequency amount.
+   * - Scaling in Time
+     - Shrinking or expanding the signal on the x-axis (time) causes a directly inverse relationship with frequency domain shows why signals with higher data rates take up more bandwidth.
+   * - Convolution in Time
+     - Convolving input and impulse response signals in a linear system will produce a third output signal.
+   * - Convolution in Frequency
+     - Reverse process as convolution in time.